Emails abide by your schedule. You can respond once the kids go to bed, in between work meetings, or during awkward elevator rides.

 With EBizCharge, you’ll speak to a live representative right away.
 You’ll also direct your questions to one main point of contact who will be familiar with you and your business.

 While it’s possible to email invoices through Intuit’s integrated solution, the best way to email invoices from QuickBooks Online is through a third-party payment integration.
-You’ll save money, time, and enjoy live assistance when you need help.
+You’ll save money and time, and enjoy live assistance when you need help.
 Plus, you can take advantage of benefits like chargeback teams and low processing fees.

 So now what?